cbalan/react-flask-todo-app/README.md

   - publicly available

 ## Persistence.
-will use python's shelve
+Will use python's shelve

 ## App structure.
 Backend
  - will use flask.
  - react app will be loaded on flask app / route
  - the api will be available under application root. ie. /tasks

 ## Design updates
  - dropped python shelve as persistance. not required. in memory, application scope store will be used.